typelevel/Laika/docs/07-reference/02-substitution-variables.md

 Pre-Defined Values
 ------------------

-Laika provides a set of pre-defined variables in two namespaces.
+Laika provides a set of pre-defined variables in three namespaces.
 One is the `cursor` namespace that holds information about the current document and its siblings and parents.
-The other is the `laika` namespace that holds all values coming from Laika's internal configuration.
+The second is `laika` holding all values coming from Laika's internal configuration.
+Finally the `helium` namespace which is only populated if you use Laika's default theme called Helium, contains the theme configuration and some pre-built AST nodes.

 ### Cursor Values